alastairpatrick/qos/README.md

 QOS is built on top of the Raspberry Pi Pico SDK.
 It should be possible to use most features of the SDK.

-The Raspberry Pi Pico SDK synchronization objects, e.g. mutex_t, are integrated so that they can be used in QOS tasks and, while they block, other tasks can run.
+The Raspberry Pi Pico SDK synchronization objects, e.g. mutex_t, are integrated so that they can be used in QOS tasks and, while they block, other tasks can still run.
 One caveat is any task blocking on an SDK synchronization object has its priority reduced to that of the idle task.
 It's better to use QOS synchronization objects when possible.